 Edakkal Caves are two natural caves at Edakkal, around 120 km southwest of Mysuru, in Wayanad, Kerala.
 The caves situated 1,200 m above sea level on Ambukutty Mala in the Western Ghats.

 The Kuruva Island in Wayanad, Kerala is a 950-acre evergreen forest on the tributaries of east following river Kabani, which is an ideal picnic spot and potential eco-tourism destination.

 Pazhassi tomb is a profound memorial of Veera Pazhassi Raja, the Lion of Kerala.

 Chembra Peak is one of the highest peaks in the Western Ghats and the highest peak in Wayanad hills, at 2,100 m (6,890 ft) above sea level.
 Chembra is located near the town of Meppadi and south of Kalpetta.

-Thrissur Pooram the annual festival held in Thrissur at the Vadakkunnathan Temple on the Pooram day.
+Thrissur Pooram the annual festival held in Thrissur at the Vadakkunnathan Temple on Pooram day.

-The Mattancherry Palace a Portuguese palace is known as the Dutch Palace, features Kerala murals depicting portraits and exhibits of the Rajas of Kochi.
+The Mattancherry Palace a Portuguese palace, known as the Dutch Palace, features Kerala murals depicting portraits and exhibits of the Rajas of Kochi.
 The palace was included in the “tentative list” of the UNESCO World Heritage Site.